 - enroll in a one-credit LA Seminar class (a two-hour weekly class usually taught in the evening)

-Learning assistants are paid $10.10/hr for up to 10 hours per week during the semester.
-We are currently using learning assistants in the following classes:
+Learning assistants are paid $10/hr for up to 10 hours per week during the semester.

-For more information, visit the Learning Assistants page.
+For more information and online application, visit the Learning Assistants page.